yereverluvinunclebert/Saturn-VB6-Widget/readme.md

 # Saturn-Widget-VB6
 Steampunk Saturn Desktop Widget, written in VB6 for Windows and ReactOS.
-Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac with Wine.
+Created for XP, Vista, Win7, 8, 10/11+, ReactOS as well as Linux or the Apple Mac's OS/X with Wine.
 This Saturn Desktop Widget is an attractive dieselpunk Yahoo widget for your desktop.
-This VB6 widget provides a simple moveable marble globe compleet with rings
+This VB6 widget provides a simple moveable marble globe complete with rings

 ![saturn](https://github.com/yereverluvinunclebert/Saturn-Ywidget/assets/2788342/058486b4-6f2c-4c5f-b287-31afcd9015ca)

 The others are the 'God of War', the planet Mars, Saturn and of course, the Earth.
-Double-clicking on the planet will cause a personalised Windows/Mac application to fire up.
+Double-clicking on the planet will cause a personalised Windows application to fire up.
 The first time you run it there will be no assigned function and so it will state as such - then it will pop up the preferences so that you can enter the command of your choice.
-The widget takes command line-style commands for windows or Mac OS/X.
+The widget takes command line-style commands for windows.

 This is a simple RC/VB6 widget based upon one of my old Yahoo widgets, little more than a glorified desktop icon really.
 Just an image of a planetary body that responds to a double-click to open an application you choose to assign.
 A bit of background: The Yahoo widget SDK came with a Photoshop conversion script that could take any image and create a desktop widget within 30 seconds.
 This meant that you could create eye-candy desktop widgets with ease in just a few clicks.
 This planetary red widget is a VB6 version of one of those, demonstrating the principle of creating such a desktop widget using VB6.